 It’s also possible to be allergic to something connected with the pet − for example, the cage or tank they’re kept in, the food they eat, the antibacterial hand gel you use after touching them, or the cleaning products you use.

 If you or your child is slightly allergic to animals, your allergy symptoms (itching, redness, sneezing, coughing) may not appear until after several days of contact with the animal.

-For people who are highly allergic to animals, this can cause severe breathing problems − coughing, wheezing and shortness of breath − soon after contact with the animal.
+If you're highly allergic to animals, it can cause severe breathing problems − coughing, wheezing and shortness of breath − soon after contact with the animal.
 Sometimes highly allergic people also get a rash on their face, neck and upper chest.

 - See if you feel better after time away from your animal

 Do your asthma symptoms get better after some time away from your pet – for example, if you go on holiday?
 “Remember that moving your pet to a different room or outside won’t prevent asthma symptoms because allergens can stay in your carpets and furniture and clothes,” says asthma nurse specialist Caroline.
 “That’s why even if you re-home your pet, you may still have symptoms for some time.”

 - Get an allergy skin prick test from your GP or asthma nurse